DavidASmith/r-shiny-docker-renv/README.md

 ### Create the Container Registry

+Use the following command to create a container registry to store the image of the app.

 ```
 az acr create --name myregistry --resource-group mygroup --sku standard --admin-enabled true
 ```
+Where:

+- `myregistry` is what you want to name your container registry.
+- `mygroup` is the name of the resource group in which the registry will be created.

 ### Build the Image

+Next we need to build the image in the container registry.
+Run this from the folder which contains the Dockerfile.

 ```
 az acr build --file Dockerfile --registry myregistry --image myimage .
 ```
+Where:

+- `myregistry` is the name of your container registry.
+- `myimage` is what you want to name the image in the registry.

 ### Deploy the Webapp